-Together, the two work to create a modern Israeli kitchen that incorporates their unique interpretation of international cuisines, focusing on the highest quality local ingredients native to the land and continuously striving to stay one step ahead of new trends in cuisine.
-The two chefs present their work in the epicenter of Tel Aviv culture: on the corner of Rothschild Boulevard and Marmorek Street, directly across from Habima, the National Theater of Israel.
+CHEF TITMAN works to create a modern Israeli food that incorporates his unique interpretation of international cuisines, focusing on the highest quality local ingredients, native to the land and continuously striving to stay one step ahead of new culinary trends.
+Moti presents his work in the epicenter of Tel Aviv culture: on the corner of Rothschild Boulevard and Marmorek Street, directly across from Habima Theatre, the National Theater of Israel.

 The restaurant itself is set in a former upscale residential house that was built in the Bauhaus style that marks classic Tel Aviv architecture from the 1930’s.
 The interior concept is the work of architect Roy David, who designed the place based on clean, minimalistic lines that mirror the food and dining experience.
-The music was carefully chosen by the restaurant’s owners and mainly features soft jazz segments meant to entice the guests’ appetites.The overall guest experience at Milgo and Milbar is “light-hearted” despite the extremely high attention to detail in each dish—essentially making upscale cuisine accessible
+The music was carefully chosen by Ben Ring the restaurant’s owner and mainly features soft jazz segments meant to entice the guests's appetites.The overall guest experience at Milgo Milbar is “light-hearted” despite the extremely high attention to detail in each dish—essentially making upscale cuisine accessible.

 Chef Moti Titman